giacominimarco/Application_sendEmail/README.md

 # Application_sendEmail
-Application to send emails, with nodejs, js, htmal
+Application to send emails, with nodejs, js, html